vijayanajay/stock_rule_based/docs/memory.md

+### Inconsistent Data Contracts and Brittle Tests (2025-06-22)
+**Issue**: A test for a rule evaluation function (`test_evaluate_rule_sma_crossover`) was failing with an `AssertionError`, indicating that a rule expected to produce signals on trending data was not.
+**Root Cause**: A structural weakness in the system's data handling contract, coupled with a brittle test.
+While the production data pipeline (`data.py`) produced dataframes with lowercase column names, test fixtures were inconsistent—some produced uppercase columns.
+To compensate, a downstream component (`signal_generator.py`) performed defensive normalization by lowercasing column names, hiding the underlying inconsistency.
+The immediate test failure was caused by a separate, brittle test fixture that used random data, which didn't reliably produce the conditions needed for the test to pass.
+The combination of inconsistent test data and defensive coding obscured the real issue: the lack of a firm data contract for column casing.
+**Fix**:
+1.  **Enforce Data Contract**: A system-wide contract was established: all components that produce price data (production or test fixtures) are now responsible for providing dataframes with lowercase column names.
+2.  **Stabilize Test Fixture**: The brittle, random-data test fixture (`sample_price_data` in `test_signal_generator.py`) was replaced with a deterministic one that reliably produces testable conditions and adheres to the new lowercase column contract.
+3.  **Remove Redundancy**: The redundant, defensive column normalization in `signal_generator.py` was removed.
+The component now correctly assumes its input data adheres to the system-wide contract, simplifying its logic.
+**Prevention**: Establish and enforce clear data contracts (e.g., schema, column casing, data types) at the boundaries of components.
+Upstream components (data providers, test fixtures) are responsible for adhering to the contract.
+Downstream components should be able to trust the data they receive, which simplifies their logic and removes the need for defensive transformations.
+Tests should use deterministic, not random, data to ensure they are reliable and non-flaky.

+---

 ### Component and Test Desynchronization (Regression) (2025-06-20)
 **Issue**: A regression caused multiple test failures in `test_cli.py` due to `AttributeError` on a mocked function and incorrect exit codes (2 instead of 1).
 **Root Cause**: A structural desynchronization between the CLI implementation and its tests, coupled with a framework-level feature overriding application logic, re-emerged in the codebase.